wordofwarning/wordofwarning.org/current/2020-springsummer/bannon/index.md

 #### More
 Three bodies are working hard — they're using domestic objects and a choreography of subtle shaking to produce moments of operatic melodrama and brooding states of dissent, quaking + eruption.

 A dance piece, *We Are Fucked* uncovers the hard work it sometimes takes to live in a world which is not designed for you.
-It is both subtle + ecstatic, euphoric + unforgiving… And a bit sexy.
+It is both subtle and ecstatic; euphoric and unforgiving… And a bit sexy.

 What is the role or necessity of pain in personal and social change?<br>And who pays the price?

 #### Who is she?
+Jo Bannon is a UK artist making live art and performance.
+She has presented work in the UK, Europe, South America and Australia including The Barbican, Art Gallery of Western Australia, Arnolfini, Itau Cultural Brazil, Battersea Arts Centre, PAD Mainz and the National Theatre.
+She is a founder member of artist collective Residence.

 Jo Bannon returns after 2017's [story of paleness, blending in, and standing out](/archive/2017-autumnwinter/bannon).
 A Bristol-based artist working in performance, choreography + live art, Jo also works as a dramaturg, educator + writer, and is a founder member of artist collective Residence.
 She has presented work in the UK, Europe, South America, USA, China, South Korea + Australia — Word of Warning presented her intimate [*Exposure*](/archive/2013-domestic/bannon) during 2013's Domestic.

 Her work is concerned with human exchange and encounter, and explores how our physical bodies experience the world around us and how this sensory experience can or cannot be conveyed.
 She attempts to unpick the ways we look, hear and sense our immediate environment in order to rethink or make unfamiliar these intrinsic human behaviors.
 Her performances often manifest as intimate encounters designed for single or small audiences (e.g. *Exposure*), alongside staged theatre work and installations.